KevinFasusi/supplychainpy/docs/_build/html/_sources/quickstart.txt

 instructions for :ref:`Installation`.

 While the supplychainpy library can be used in any way you deem fit, the library was created to assist a workflow that is reliant on Excel, Excel formulas and VBA.
-First we go through the use cases and implementations specific to the domain (supply chain, operations and manufacturing), before covering the technologies that allow you to work with Excel.
+Below we go through the use cases and implementations specific to the domain (supply chain, operations and manufacturing).

 Summarising Inventory
 ---------------------